How To Use The WordPress REST API Plugin

-An Application Programming Interface (API) is a type of software that enables two applications to work with each other by exchanging information.
+An Application Programming Interface (API) (sometimes called the WP JSON REST API) is a type of software that enables two applications to work with each other by exchanging information.
 There are several types of APIs you can use, including Representational State Transfer (REST) options.
 A REST API is basically software that enables two applications to exchange data using a specific set of constraints.

 In this article, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
 Let’s get to work!